 Uncomplicated Cases

-• Initiate as soon as possible after symptom onset and continue for 5–7 days:
+• Initiate as soon as possible after lesion onset and continue for 5–7 days:

 • Valacyclovir 1 g PO three times a day (AII), or